 The Draw Filled Polygon (DFP) command allows the user to draw a polygon and fill it by supplying a number of xy coordinates.
-Used only by the AED 767.
 The DFP requires the use of one temporarily RESERVED working color which may be selected by the user.
 This color must not exist in the background of the polygon.
-The working color used is employed by the algorithm during the construction at the complex polygon but completely disappears from the screen at the conclusion of the command.
+The working color used is employed by the algorithm during the construction of the complex polygon but completely disappears from the screen at the conclusion of the command.